Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Children at naturist campsites: a healthy and structured environment

 Children develop very naturally in naturist campsites.
-For them, nudity is often seen as normal, especially when it is presented without embarrassment or dramatisation by their parents.
+For them, nudity is often seen as normal, especially when their own parents show no signs of embarrassment or make a big deal out of it.
 Very quickly, their view of their own bodies and those of others becomes neutral, free from judgement or comparison.

 At a family naturist campsite:

 Campsites make it a point of honour to offer a reassuring environment, with attentive staff and suitable facilities.
-Play areas, swimming pools, kids' clubs, creative and sports workshops: everything is designed to encourage the development and socialisation of young children.
+Play areas, swimming pools, kids' clubs, creative and sports workshops: everything is designed to encourage young children’s development and socialisation.

-It is not uncommon for children who discover naturism at an early age to develop greater self-confidence, a more positive body image and a more relaxed attitude towards difference.
+It’s quite common for children who discover naturism at an early age to develop greater self-confidence, a more positive body image and a more relaxed attitude towards differences.

 Teenagers and naturism: dialogue and adaptation

-The teenage years deserve special attention.
-Physical changes, identity building and the gaze of others can make nudity more difficult for some young people to deal with.
+Special attention needs to be paid to the teenage years.
+Physical changes, identity-building and the idea that others might be looking at you can make nudity more difficult for some young people to deal with.

 Naturist campsites and villages are fully aware of this and adopt a flexible and caring approach:

 Dialogue remains key.
 It is strongly recommended that you discuss the trip with your teenagers beforehand, listen to their feelings and let them choose for themselves.
-A naturist holiday should never be seen as a chore.
+A naturist holiday should never be seen as an obligation.

 In many cases, teenagers quickly find their place thanks to:

-For some, naturism even becomes a factor in reconciling them with their bodies, far from the unrealistic standards conveyed by social media.
+For some, naturism even becomes a factor in reconciling themselves with their own bodies, free from the unrealistic standards conveyed by social media.

 What activities are available for families at naturist campsites?